-The region supports arctic, Mediterranean and alpine plants side-by-side, due to the unusual environment.
-The limestone strata that poke out of the ground contain fossils which can clearly be seen, giving it an ancient feel.
+Arctic, Mediterranean and alpine plants side-by-side, due to the unusual environment.
+The limestone that pokes out of the ground contains fossils which can clearly be seen, giving it an ancient feel.
 The Burren has an unusually temperate climate while the surrounding areas freeze.
 Average air temperatures range from 15°C in July to 6°C in January.
 Since grass will grow once the temperature rises above 6°C, this means that the Burren (like the neighbouring Aran Islands) has one of the longest growing seasons in Ireland or Britain.
 Because it is a freaky pocket of the world, it supports diverse and rich plant growth which is not found even metres outside the Burren.

 During the Cromwellian invasions, one of the officers, Edmund Ludlow wrote about the paradox of the Burren, by saying, “It is a country where there is not enough water to drown a man, wood enough to hang one, nor earth enough to bury him…… and yet their cattle are very fat; for the grass growing in turfs of earth, of two or three foot square, that lie between the rocks, which are of limestone, is very sweet and nourishing.”